-Budgeted expenditures were decreased to account for the expected decreases in salaries and benefits resulting from the Agency's revised actual staffing plan.
-The amount of transfers to other funds established in the amended budget was \$5.7 million and represents support provided by the General Fund to other functions and funds.
+Budgeted expenditures in the General Fund were decreased to account for the expected decreases in salaries and benefits resulting from the Agency's revised actual staffing plan.
+The amount of transfers to other funds established in the amended budget was \$5.8 million and represents support provided by the General Fund to other functions and funds.
+Budgeted expenditures in the Act 18 Fund were decreased by \$11.85 million to match updated estimates of expenditures by operating districts.
+Budgeted expenditures in the Funded Projects Fund were increased to match additional revenue received through state and federal grants.